allogic/cpp_linux/argparser/README.md

 # Argument Parser
 A simple regex argument parser for easy command line arguments.
+Supports 64 commands and aliases.

 ## Setup
 Include the header and start configuring.